dhis2/dhis2-utils/tools/dhis2-metadata-translator/README.md

 mode:
 --instance          manage translations in a DHIS2 instance (default if no mode option given) or
---file              translate a metadata package file
+--package              translate a metadata package file

 instance options:
- -f package-url     [PACKAGE_FILE] full url to the initial package file -s server          [DHIS2_SERVER] full url to the DHIS2 instance -u user            [DHIS2_USER] DHIS2 user (should be a user with access to all objects) -p password        [DHIS2_PASSWORD] DHIS2 user password --push             push source strings to Transifex --pull             pull localised strings from Transifex
+ -f package-url     [PACKAGE_FILE] full url to the initial package file (used to filter objects) -s server          [DHIS2_SERVER] full url to the DHIS2 instance -u user            [DHIS2_USER] DHIS2 user (should be a user with access to all objects) -p password        [DHIS2_PASSWORD] DHIS2 user password --push             push source strings to Transifex --pull             pull localised strings from Transifex

-file options:
+package options:
  -f package-url     [PACKAGE_FILE] full url to the initial package file -b old:new         change the base language from old language code to new language code -x list            exclude language in the comma-separated list of language codes